2020 Judges

 Carol Allen

-Carol Allen is an education advisor for ICT and Inclusion in particular supporting LGFL and Hartlepool LA.
+Carol Allen is an education advisor for ICT and Inclusion in particular supporting LGFL and providing strategic inclusion advice to Local Authorities.
 Carol was named as one of the top ten educators for 2018 in the field of educational technology for her inclusion work, see #EdTech2018.

 She has taught since 1980 in both mainstream schools – primary and high, and schools for students with severe, profound and multiple learning difficulties.
 Recognising, as an English specialist, that communication lies at the heart of all effective teaching, the majority of her work has centred on creative and engaging use of technology to support communication in its widest sense.

 Carol works in partnership with many companies in the educational technology field as she holds a strong belief in sharing and collaboration across all participants in order to maximise the potential opportunities for her students.
-In particular, she has designed products specifically for the Early Years market which are now in use in many schools world-wide.
+In particular, she has designed products specifically for the Early Years market which are now in use in many schools world-wide – including 25 city tours of Australia.

 Workshop/keynote presentations include FETC and ATIA Florida, Illinois District educators summer conference; Denmark , BETT, Birmingham, Manchester, Geneva, Cologne, London and most recently, a five city road trip round Australia.